quietsy/advanced-configurations/docs/split.md

 This setup allows your phone to **always** be connected to **both** your VPN provider and to your home.

+### TLDR

+Set the home Wireguard server to the same subnet as the IP you got from your VPN provider and split the allowed IPs with the [Wireguard AllowedIPs Calculator](https://www.procustodibus.com/blog/2021/03/wireguard-allowedips-calculator/).

 ## Requirements

 - A VPN provider that supports Wireguard